vinumeris/updatefx/README.md

 * The update metadata file (index) is signed using Bitcoin compatible keys, thus the same infrastructure used to protect Bitcoin keys can be reused to protect app signing keys.
 * Threshold signing i.e. you can require at least 3 of 5 public keys to sign an update index for it to be accepted.
+* Ability for the user to pin themselves to a particular version, so they can downgrade or ignore further updates.
 * Designed for usage with the JavaPackager tool introduced in Java 8.

 Some things it does NOT provide include: